 This is a semi-arid, upland ecological site and the water budget is normally contained within the soil pedon.
-During intense precipitation events, precipitation rates frequently exceed infiltration rates and this site delivers moisture to downslope sites via surface runoff.
-Moisture loss through evapotranspiration exceeds precipitation for the majority of the growing season.
-Soil moisture levels are greatest in May and June but rarely reach field capacity in the upper 40 inches.
-Soil moisture is the primary limiting factor for plant production on this ecological site.
+During intense precipitation events, precipitation rates frequently exceed infiltration rates and this site receives additional moisture from upslope sites via surface runoff.
+Moisture loss through evapotranspiration exceeds precipitation for the majority of the growing season, but this site receives enough moisture from runoff to remain moist much longer than adjacent sites.
+Typical precipitation events deliver enough moisture to fill the soil profile, but the site is not generally considered a recharge site.